 Comprehensive communications facilities enable communications between a Reality database environment and another Reality database, or a host system environment (UNIX or Windows).

 User Documentation

-Reality is supplied with comprehensive on-line documentation that you can view in a Web browser.
+Reality is supplied with comprehensive Online Documentation that you can view in a Web browser.

-Contents of the ISO Image/DVD for Installation
+How to Use the Contents of the ISO Image/DVD for Installation